thecreation/parcel-handlebars-starter/README.md

 # Parcel Starter

-> A starter template for Parcel, ECMAScript(latest), sass and postcss.
+> A starter template for Parcel, Handlebars, ECMAScript(latest), sass and postcss.

 ## Table of Contents